jkeenan/perl5-build-warnings/README.md

     make test_prep 2>&1 > /path/to/make.log

+The build log may be gzipped-compressed, _e.g.:_

+    make test_prep 2>&1 | gzip -c > /path/to/make.log.gz

 ### Format for Build-Time Warnings

 The module assumes that within such a logfile, warnings are recorded in this